ScholzVolkmer/python/README.md

 - :user: User to run pip as, for using with virtualenv
 - :group: Group to run pip as, for using with virtualenv
 - :purge: Purge a pip package (this usually entails removing configuration files as well as the package itself).
 With pip packages this behaves the same as `:remove`
+- :install_requirements: Install requirements from the requirements file

 #### Attribute Parameters